 Among the proposed fees:

 -- A $50 activity fee per student for participation in at least one extracurricular activity.
-It would be the first time Northeastern would have such a fee, and there would be a $100 cap per household.

 -- Hiking ticket prices by $1.
 It would now cost adults $5 and students $3 per high school game.
 In addition, tickets would now be charged at junior high games: $2 for adults and $1 for students.
 Season ticket prices would go up $5 as well across the board.